 Why is it that some Tennis Elbow injuries take only weeks to recover from – while others take months or even years?
-And is there a way to avoid this and speed your recovery?
+And is there a way to avoid this and speed up your recovery?

 Because of the very nature of tendon injuries this is a tougher question than it might seem!
-Please watch my video above, listen to my podcast below or read the post for my best answer:
+Please watch my video above, listen to my podcast below or read the post for my best answer.

 Here's an improved, better-sounding version of this recovery time question podcast that you can download and keep by clicking the "download" link under the player below: